Pleasure guides us to better health. When experiences are enjoyable, we want more of them.

 Think about what children do when they play.
 They lose themselves in the pleasure of the moment.
 We have all observed children at play.
 They glow with pleasure — they shout, smile, and move their bodies.
 Engrossed in their world of play, they are aware of neither the past nor the future.
 There is only the moment.
 As adults, we also have an ability to shift our awareness from rational and logical concerns to a level which is freer and centered on the moment.
 People who can shift appropriately between the “there and then” to the “here and now” are good at reality testing and adapting to the demands of the world.
 They can draw on both their thought processes and their ability to take effective action.
 What would happen if these behaviors were not pleasurable?
 Eating would disappear and sleep would vanish.
 We could no longer survive.

-Unfortunately, we live in an era when fewer of us seem to have time for fun.
+Unfortunately, we live in an era where finding balance is very difficult.
 The work ethic reigns supreme for most of us.
 We put in overtime on the job, often without compensation, and two-income families have become the norm.
 What little time we have for ourselves is devoted to the chores of daily living.
 Our ancestors in the past lacked our labor-saving tools and technological advances, but they had more leisure time.
 It has been estimated that hunters/gatherers and those who practiced simple agriculture could provide for all of their necessities of living by working only four hours per day.
 The rest of their time was spent napping, chatting, relaxing, entertaining, and playing.
 For us today, leisure is a luxury.
 We seldom have time for ourselves or other people.
 While we may be more efficient, productive and organized today, we are less joyful, spontaneous and connected to other people.

 Medical opinions these days have done a great deal to destroy our sense of fun.
 We know that we are supposed to exercise, so we join a gym or walk half an hour a day — but there may be no fun in it.
 It can become just another chore added to our already busy schedules.
 We deprive ourselves of the pleasures of eating — no salt, no fats, no sweets, minimal protein, fewer carbohydrates — when in truth we can enjoy many of these foods in moderation with no ill effects.
 The latest health prescriptions are often premature alarms which are not based on solid scientific thinking.
 Many of the studies are current for the moment, but the recommendations are later reversed by other evidence.
 For example, it is now known that people who are not at risk for hypertension or heart disease can safely enjoy salt on their food.
 And some types of cholesterol are good for us, as well as some types of fat (like fish oil).
 What we seem to forget is that incorporating pleasure into our lives is as healthy as most of the scientific recommendations based on depriving ourselves of pleasure.